WhitakerLab/WhitakerLabProjectManagement/Yini-He/Weekly_Meetings.md

 #### What would you like to work on next week?

-* prepare the register report
+* Prepare the registered report
-* continue my experiment.
+* Continue ongoing work from home lab

 #### Where do you need help from Kirstie?

-* make the next research plan together
+* Make the next research plan together
+  * KW: You're doing great.
+Lets keep moving on the registered report!
+Looking forward to giving feedback on Wednesday :smiley:

 _________